-If you need an Annenberg classroom unlocked, contact TechOps: 213-740-4137 (ASC) or 213-740-5297 (ANN).
+If you need an Annenberg classroom unlocked, contact TechOps: 213-740-5297.

 Desk Assignments

 PhD student desk space is allocated based on seniority and standing in the program.
 In general, every effort will be made to make desk space available for any doctoral student who is frequently on campus.
 Depending on the size of the doctoral student population at any given time, this may require that some people share a desk.
 First year doctoral students should expect to share desks.